The Providence of Neighboring Bodies

 Kudos to Dutch Kills Theater Company for bringing this fun little story with a serious message to Ars Nova; it’s totally worth the $20 ticket price and a great way to spend an hour or so without taking up your entire evening.
 Check out the show before it ends on March 11th, and be sure to stop at the concession stand for the softest, freshest Gummibärchen you’ve ever tasted!

-Andrew Andrews attended The Providence of Neighboring Bodies at Ars Nova in New York on Saturday, February 18, 2017 @ 9:00pm to write this review.
+Andrew Andrews attended The Providence of Neighboring Bodies at Ars Nova in Manhattan on Saturday, February 18, 2017 @ 9:00pm to write this review.